Cucho Hernández: 2023 season

-At the beginning of the 2023 season, Hernández started in his side's first three games.
-After missing the following six games with a knee injury, Hernández would make his return to the team in a U.S. Open Cup match against Indy Eleven, playing in the first half.
-He scored his first goal in the 2023 season the following league match against Inter Miami.
+At the beginning of the 2023 season, Hernández started his side's first three games.
+After missing the following six games with a knee injury, Hernández made his return in a U.S. Open Cup match against Indy Eleven, playing in the first half.
+He scored his first goal of the 2023 season the following league match against Inter Miami.
 On 2 September 2023, Hernández scored a hat-trick in a 4–2 victory over CF Montréal, his first since his time at Deportivo Pereira.
 Hernández scored his second hat-trick for Columbus in a 3–0 victory over the Chicago Fire just two matches later.
 His eight goals and one assist across five matches earned him MLS Player of the Month for September.
-On 9 December, he scored the first goal of the match as Columbus beat LAFC 2–1 in MLS Cup, with this title also being the Colombian's first in his career.
-He was later selected as the MLS Cup MVP and included in the Best XI.
+On 9 December, he scored the first goal of the match as Columbus beat LAFC 2–1 in MLS Cup, with this title being the first in his career.
+He was selected as MLS Cup MVP and included in the Best XI.

 2024 season

-Hernández started out the new season with four goals across the club's first six matches, including a goal in the Champions Cup.
-On 23 March, Hernández was substituted out of the game in the 88th minute during a 0–2 defeat to Charlotte FC, which led to a heated exchange with the assistant coaches.
-Following this altercation, Hernández was suspended for two games, with head coach Wilfried Nancy citing a violation of "team policy" as the reason for the suspension.
+Hernández started the new season with four goals across the first six matches, including a goal in the Champions Cup.
+On 23 March, Hernández was substituted in the 88th minute during a 2–0 defeat to Charlotte FC, leading to a heated exchange with the assistant coaches.
+Following this altercation, Hernández was suspended for two games, with head coach Wilfried Nancy citing a violation of "team policy" as the reason.
 During his first game back from suspension, Hernández received a direct red card for violent conduct, and missed the following match against Real Salt Lake.
-He scored in his first game back from red-card suspension against Portland on 20 April.
+He scored his first game back from red-card suspension against Portland on 20 April.
 After missing three games due to a back injury, Hernández made his return versus Pachuca in the Champions Cup final loss, and subsequently scored nine goals in nine games, including a hat-trick on 22 June versus Sporting Kansas City.
 The Crew won the 2024 Leagues Cup with a 3–1 victory in the final.
-Hernández contributed by scoring two goals and assisting on the third, earning him the Man of the Match title and the Leagues Cup Best Player award for the tournament.
+Hernández scored two goals and assisted on the third, earning the Man of the Match title and the Best Player award for the tournament.

 Real Betis

-On 3 February 2025, Hernández joined La Liga club Real Betis on a permanent basis for an undisclosed fee with Columbus entitled to a percentage of any future transfer fees for the player.
+On 3 February 2025, Hernández joined La Liga club Real Betis for an undisclosed fee, with Columbus entitled to a percentage of any future transfer fee for the player.

+During the 2025–26 season, Hernández scored 11 goals in La Liga and 15 goals in all competitions, finishing as Real Betis’ top scorer and helping the club secure a fifth-place finish and qualify for the UEFA Champions League for the first time in twenty years.